ms/buildtogether.tech/fairness/index.md

 radicalization were profitable, the company did everything it could to deflect criticism and avoid responsibility, even as they fueled the rise of violent nationalism and a campaign of mass murder <cite>Rajagopalan2018</cite>.
-By the time COVID-19 began to spread, tech companies had trained people all over the world believe in conspiracy theories rather than medicine.
-Hundreds of thousands of people died needlessly as a result.
+By the time COVID-19 began to spread, it and other tech companies had trained people all over the world believe in conspiracy theories rather than medicine, with fatal consequences.

 <div class="callout" markdown="1">